jeremytammik/tbc/a/2022_logging.md

 Sometimes a malicious or disgruntled user will go in and mess up a file on purpose or they are just bad and deny their actions.

 So, it's for accountability.
-To inspect all the warts and mold of the industry that pumps out students who don't know Revit into the workforce year after year.
+To inspect all the warts and mould of the industry that pumps out students who don't know Revit into the workforce year after year.

 **Answer:** Thank you very much for your clarification and very sorry to hear of this dismal state of affairs.
 Where is the world getting to, one asks?
 Can we be saved?
 Will AI make it better?
 Or much, much worse?
 Interesting times...